Backbase/golden-sample-app/README.md

   - Entitlements: configure entitlements for different scenarios
   - Configure journeys
   - Communication service: communications between journeys
-  - Simplistic journey examples like transactions and transfer
+  - Simple examples of journeys such as transactions and transfer

 ## Prerequisites
 - Install the following VSCode extensions: